Hy-Vee says credit card readers at some gas pumps, restaurants hacked

 Be the first to know when news happens.
 Get the latest breaking headlines sent straight to your inbox.

 Hy-Vee says it detected unauthorized activity on some of its payment processing systems in late July and immediately launched an investigation with the assistance of a cybersecurity firm.
-The store also has notified federal law enforcement officials, payment card networks.
+The store also has notified federal law enforcement officials and payment card networks.

 “We believe the actions we have taken have stopped the unauthorized activity,” the company said in the statement.
 “Because the investigation is in its earliest stages, we do not have additional details to release at this time.”